 These dreams give rise to increased costs in some sports as parents seek out private coaching and elite academies, or purchase ever-more-expensive equipment in the hopes of getting an extra edge for their 10 year-old.
 They also give rise to vastly increased risks of injury and athlete burnout if not handled correctly.

 For the health of the child, as well as optimal athlete development, this is where parents need to step back and take the long view on their child’s development, both as an “athlete” and as a person.
 And this is why the Long-Term Athlete Development model (LTAD) was created.

-LTAD involves a somewhat complex array of sport science and best practices in coaching to optimize how we develop athletes in Canada.
+Long-Term Athlete Development (LTAD) involves an array of sport science and best practices in coaching to optimize how we develop athletes in Canada.
 But it really has one simple purpose: to get our kids doing the right things at the right times under the right conditions during their development.

-If we do the right things at the right time in the right way, more of our children will have the skills, attitudes and understandings to be able to choose a path in sport that fits them.
+If we do the right things at the right time, more of our children will have the skills, attitudes, and understandings to choose a path in sport that fits them.
 If they have lofty goals in sport, they can pursue a training path in high performance (e.g. to become an Olympic or a professional athlete).
-If they simply want to enjoy playing local amateur sport, or participate in a lifelong recreational activity of their choice, they can choose that path.
+If they simply want to enjoy community sport, or participate in lifelong recreational activity, they can choose that path.

 Both are valid choices, and they are choices that should be made by the child or youth athlete, not the parent.

 How does LTAD address their choice?
 LTAD has 7 stages that correspond to basic phases of human physical, cognitive, emotional, and social development from early childhood to late adulthood: